 - February Homeschooling

 - October Homeschooling

 - December Homeschooling

 I’m sure you’ll find seasonal encouragement and inspiration in each of these posts!

-Are there specific ways you and your family celebrate September homeschooling?
+Are there specific ways you and your family transition into September homeschooling?
 If so, please let me know in the comments below!